Top Cryptocurrency Countries by Adoption (2022 Data)

 Cryptos for Daily Use or As Assets?

 According to the survey by Statista, consumers in Europe are likely to use their digital coins as a form of investment.
-The biggest crypto hedge funds based in Europe provide sufficient evidence to this data.
+The biggest crypto hedge funds based in Europe provide sufficient evidence for this data.

 Although on a smaller scale, developing countries such as Nigeria, where consumers only buy fractional crypto shares, seem to prefer crypto for investment.
 Other countries like Vietnam have banned the use of crypto as a payment medium, therefore leaving it purely as an investment.